lpalbou/AbstractFlow/README.md

 AbstractFlow is an innovative Python library that enables visual, diagram-based creation and execution of AI workflows.
 Built on top of [AbstractCore](https://github.com/lpalbou/AbstractCore), it provides an intuitive interface for designing complex AI pipelines through interactive diagrams.

+## Monorepo note (Abstract Framework)

+This repository is the **Abstract Framework monorepo**.
+The implementation in `abstractflow/abstractflow/*` (Flow/FlowRunner/compiler) and `abstractflow/abstractflow/visual/*` (VisualFlow models + portable executor) is aligned with `docs/architecture.md`.

+Some parts of this README (and `abstractflow/pyproject.toml` / `abstractflow/CHANGELOG.md`) were originally written for a standalone placeholder package and may be out of sync with the monorepo implementation.
+See `docs/architecture.md` and planned backlog `docs/backlog/planned/093-framework-packaging-alignment-flow-runtime.md`.

 ## 🎯 Vision

 AbstractFlow aims to democratize AI workflow creation by providing: